abelardojarab/gputeachingkit-labs/Module10/ThrustListScan/description.markdown

 # Objective

-Implement a kernel to perform an exclusive prefix scan on a 1D list using [Thrust](https://thrust.github.io/).
+Implement a kernel to perform an inclusive prefix scan on a 1D list using [Thrust](https://thrust.github.io/).

 Given an input